A Minimal Bootloader

 "From a small spark may burst a mighty flame." - Dante Alighieri

 Writing a bootloader is not an easy task, and it can include a lot of things.
-In this book we will write the minimal needed bootloader to load our kernel, and obtain information that is necessary to it.
+In this chapter we will write the minimal needed bootloader to load our kernel, and obtain information that is necessary for it.

 In this chapter we will implement the following features: